philc/book-notes/psychology/principles - ray dalio.md

     * Exercise: pain is the 1st order; health and attractiveness are the second.
     * Rich food: good taste is the first order; lethargy and weight gain are the second.
 * Radical open-mindedness requires you to replace your attachment to always being right with the joy of learning what's true.
-  * Instead, learn to take joy in obtaining the best data for your decisions.
+Learn to take joy in obtaining the best data for your decisions.
 * "Ask yourself: am I seeing this just through my own eyes?
 If so, then you should know that you're terribly handicapped."
   * The best answer to a problem can rarely be entirely produced by you.
 Gather inputs so you can